-This 1991 Cadillac Fleetwood Superior Hearse was last seen for sale for $520.00 in Staunton, Virginia.
+This 1991 Cadillac Fleetwood Superior Hearse was last seen for sale in Staunton, Virginia for $520.

-This “1991 Cadillac Fleetwood Superior Hearse” in Staunton, Virginia was last seen for sale for $520.00.
+This 1991 Cadillac Fleetwood Superior Hearse was last seen for sale for $520 in Staunton, Virginia, USA.